One Week Pregnant: Symptoms, Baby Development & Tips To Follow

 Image: Shutterstock

-The calculation of 40 weeks starts from the first day of your last period – this calculation is used to determine what is called the gestational age.
+The calculation of pregnancy week by week starts from the first day of your last period – this calculation is used to determine what is called the gestational age.
 That means you are actually on your period in the first week.
 Two weeks after that, or around day 14, you start ovulating, which is why the early symptoms of pregnancy and your period symptoms are similar.

-After five or six days of ovulation, implantation occurs, which means the fertilized egg is implanted on to the uterus lining.
+After five or six days of ovulation, implantation occurs, which means the fertilized egg is implanted into the uterus lining.
 This is the time when you technically become pregnant (1).
-The first two weeks is when your body is preparing for the pregnancy, which is why they are considered a part of the 40-week pregnancy period.
+The first two weeks are when your body is preparing for the pregnancy, which is why they are considered a part of the 40-week pregnancy period.

 Fetal Development In the First Week Of Pregnancy